Attendance

 - Chronically Absent: A student absent 10 percent or more of the days enrolled during the school year is chronically absent.
 All absences are included – unexcused, excused and suspensions.
 The rate is the percentage of students enrolled who are chronically absent.

-CHRONIC ABSENTEEISM:
+WHAT IS CHRONIC ABSENTEEISM:

 EVERY STUDENT SUCCEEDS ACT (ESSA):